 Other off-campus clinic

-Audiology students have additional off-campus opportunities for experiences with children in community speech and hearing centers, private practices, schools and otolaryngology offices.
-Pediatric experiences in these clinics include cochlear implant mapping/troubleshooting, auditory electrophysiologic testing, educational management of children with hearing impairment, and medical management of ear disease and associated hearing loss.
+Audiology students have additional off-campus opportunities for experiences with children and adults in community speech and hearing centers, private practices, hospital based audiology clinics, schools and otolaryngology offices.

 These sites include

 - Bristol Regional Speech and Hearing Center, Bristol, Virginia